JovanMihic99/task_api/README.md

 cd task_api
 ```

-### 3. Create an `.env` file:
+### 3. Environment variables:

-In the root directory of the project, create a `.env` file to store your environment variables.
-The `.env` file should contain the following configuration:
+Ensure that you have a `.env` file in the project root directory.
+The `.env` file should contain the following configurations:

 ```env
 DATABASE_HOST=postgresql-db